bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 Try to think of it as a huge box holding lots of things organized into smaller and smaller boxes within it.

-You have just created the database of a single fictional store grocery store, which we will develop more in the next chapter.
+You have just created the database of a single fictional grocery store.
+We will develop this more in the next chapter.

 #MySQL/Databases Chapter 3 - The INSERT and DELETE statements:#

 Up until this point, you have created your database, and figured out the general structure of MySQL.
-What kind of objects go inside databases again?
+Now you will need to put a table inside of the database you have created.